-TOP 50: DiXi Group Presented a New Rating of Electricity Suppliers
+TOP 50: DiXi Group presented a new Ranking of Electricity Suppliers

-On 30 June, the DiXi Group analytical center presented the first issue of the Rating of Electricity Suppliers in 2021.
-This time, experts noted the TOP 5 “improvements” in the rating and the TOP-5 “failures”.
+On 30 June, the DiXi Group analytical center presented the first issue of the Ranking of Electricity Suppliers in 2021.
+This time, experts noted the TOP 5 “improvements” in the ranking and the TOP-5 “failures”.

-This rating allows assessing companies by indicators, making generalizations and tracking progress.
-Regular updating of the Rating of Electricity Suppliers will help consumers understand who is who in the market and will encourage healthy competition among companies.
-The pilot issue of the rating was presented in November last year.
+This Ranking allows assessing companies by indicators, making generalizations and tracking progress.
+Regular updating of the Ranking of Electricity Suppliers will help consumers understand who is who in the market and will encourage healthy competition among companies.
+The pilot issue of the Ranking was presented in November last year.

 Iryna Osovyk, Deputy Head of the Department of Retail Electricity Market of the National Commission for State Regulation of Energy and Public Utilities, noted that the study had very sound conclusions.
 “We will definitely study them, especially the proposals, so that we can take this into account when changing the rules,” she said.